Infraclavicular block

 This is a common FRCA viva theme: apply principles and guidance rather than quoting numbers.

-• Infraclavicular block is a deep plexus block in a relatively non-compressible area; bleeding could be significant and difficult to control.
+• Infraclavicular block is a deep plexus block in a relatively non-compressible area, bleeding could be significant and difficult to control.

-• Follow current RA-UK/ASRA guidance for timing relative to anticoagulants/antiplatelets; assess drug, dose, renal function, and thrombotic risk; document shared decision-making.
+• Follow current RA-UK/ASRA guidance for timing relative to anticoagulants/antiplatelets, assess drug, dose, renal function, and thrombotic risk, document shared decision-making.

 • If proceeding: meticulous ultrasound technique, minimise passes, consider smaller gauge needle, avoid vascular structures with Doppler, observe post-procedure for haematoma/neuro compromise.